MDIL-SNU/SIMPLE-NN_v2/docs/inputs/params_XX.rst

 The order of type index follows that of the ``params`` tag written in ``input.yaml``) The radial part (G2) requires only one neighbor type so the second parameter is neglected.
 For the angular parts (G4 and G5), two neighboring types are needed.
-The order of the two parameters does not affect the results.
+The order of the two parameters does not matter.

 [Cutoff radius] The cutoff radius for cutoff function.